 The physical card has a very minimalist design and the wow factor is that it is made of metal.
 On the front, the aluminium card simply features the cardholder’s name, an Apple logo and a chip – all etched onto the sheet of metal.

-Remember “Created by Apple, not a bank” – well, Apple is working with Wall Street bank Goldman Sachs to create the credit card.
+Remember “Created by Apple, not a bank”?
+Sorry to disappoint, but Apple is working with Wall Street bank Goldman Sachs on the credit card.
 There is no argument that Apple is implementing a lot of its philosophies into this credit card product, but it is partly created with a bank.

 Should I get an Apple Card?